PipedreamHQ/pipedream/docs/docs/quickstart/hello-world/README.md

 ![image-20210516191619202](./images/image-20210516191619202.png)

-Following is an brief overview of the screen layout:
+Following is a brief overview of the screen layout:

 ![image-20210518181827110](./images/builder_overview.png)